HIV IN THE UK STATISTICS - 2017

 Living with HIV

-- About two thirds of people receiving HIV specialist care in
+- Just over two thirds of people receiving HIV specialist care in

 - Over half of people receiving HIV specialist care in the UK

-- One in three people accessing HIV care is now aged 50 or over.
+- Two in five people accessing HIV care are now aged 50 or over.

 - The vast majority of people receiving HIV care in the UK in

 - Within England, 43% of people who receive HIV care access

 it in London.

 MODE OF TRANSMISSION